soulhotel/FF-ULTIMA/README.md

 FF Ultima's (wiki) documentation has been moved to: https://ff-ultima.github.io/

+You can find help docs for <ins>everything</ins> theme related, in there.
+And IF you still can't find what you're looking for, post an [issue](https://github.com/soulhotel/FF-ULTIMA/issues?q=is%3Aissue) here on Github.

-Compared to the built-in [github wiki](https://github.com/soulhotel/FF-ULTIMA/wiki), a dedicated website allows for a lot more organization, a lot more detail, higher quality video previews and demonstrations.
-And most importantly, greater search/indexing for help, settings, or configuration for the theme.
-While everything is already setup and ported over, the roadmap still includes porting all remaining video demonstrations into youtube embedded sources and a search/search-bar request from [Algora docsearch](https://docsearch.algolia.com/) to quickly search up topics.
-You can expect a lot more scale and functionality in the future, and if you ever want to contribute an idea or document something there, you can contribute docs by simply creating markdown file(s) here: https://github.com/ff-ultima/ff-ultima.github.io, [contributing]((https://github.com/ff-ultima/ff-ultima.github.io?tab=contributing-ov-file))
+Compared to githubs [built-in wiki](https://github.com/soulhotel/FF-ULTIMA/wiki), a dedicated website gives a lot more room for organization, detail, and higher quality video demonstrations.
+Most importantly, greater search/indexing for help, settings, and theme configs.
+While everything is already setup and ported over, the roadmap still includes sourcing all the remaining video demos to youtube embedded and a search/search-bar request from [Algora docsearch](https://docsearch.algolia.com/).
+So expect a lot more scale and functionality in the future, and if you ever want to contribute an idea or document something there, you can contribute docs by simply creating markdown file(s) here: https://github.com/ff-ultima/ff-ultima.github.io